I’m a writer, translator and cultural historian

 Human

-In my latest book, I delve into the Old Babylonian epic Atra-hasis, a history of humanity focused on work.
+In my latest academic book, I delve into the Old Babylonian epic Atra-hasis, a history of humanity focused on work.

 The poem – and my book about it – explores a range of surprisingly modern themes, including class warfare, disability, artificial intelligence and catastrophic climate change.